MakeSchool-Tutorials/Make-ChatRooms-Tutorial/P02-Lets-Start-Coding/content.md

 Now that we have taken care of the component that the user is directly interacting with lets add some functionality!

-On the next page of this tutorial we are going to be interacting directly with the Socket IO wrapper that can be found [here](https://github.com/socketio/socket.io-client-swift)
+On the next page of this tutorial we are going to be modeling our domain!